mmore500/waves/blog/_posts/2020-06-03-StephanieZendejo-blogpost.md

 I realized in order have a better understanding of the project, I needed a refresher in biology.
 The last time I had taken a biology course was _nine_ years ago.
 The only thing I distinctly remembered was that _the mitochondria was the powerhouse of the cell_.
 I put myself through an evolutionary biology bootcamp.
 Once I had a good handle on terms and definitions, I worked on understanding how MABE works.

 ![MABE Overview](https://i.imgur.com/jZvYNYb.png)
+This is a broad overview of how MABE is structured.
+It is synonymous with how organisms evolve in the real world.
 - **Digital organisms** contain a brain which determine how the organisms interact in their environment (or world), and a genome, which provides a blueprint for the brain.
 A collection of organisms make up a population.

 - **Archivist** is synonymous with a person who collects all data and decides what data to be stored.